CrazyNDaLazDayz

-CrazyNDaLazDayz is the only studio album by American hip hop trio Tear Da Club Up Thugs, consisting of DJ Paul, Lord Infamous and Juicy J. It was released on February 2, 1999 via Hypnotize Minds/Relativity.
+CrazyNDaLazDayz is the only studio album by American hip-hop trio Tear da Club Up Thugs, composed of DJ Paul, Lord Infamous and Juicy J from Three 6 Mafia.
+It was released on February 2, 1999, via Relativity and DJ Paul & Juicy J's Hypnotize Minds.
 Recording sessions took place at Cotton Row Recording Studio and Hypnotize Minds Studio in Memphis, Tennessee.
 It features guest appearances from the Hot Boys, the Big Tymers, Crucial Conflict, Hussein Fatal, Spice 1, The Kaze, Too $hort and Twista.
 The album spawned two singles: "Push 'Em Off" and "Hypnotize Cash Money".
 The latter peaked at #74 on the Hot R&B/Hip-Hop Songs chart and at #64 on the R&B/Hip-Hop Airplay chart in the United States.

 The album reached number 18 on the Billboard 200 albums chart and number 4 on the Top R&B/Hip-Hop Albums chart in the United States.
 It was certified gold by the Recording Industry Association of America on January 13, 2004.